viamrobotics/docs/docs/try-viam/try-viam-tutorial.md

 One other thing you can do within your experience is see your configuration.

 On the Viam app, navigate to the **COMPONENTS** subtab, under **CONFIG**.
-There you can view the configuration for each component in the robot: their attributes, component dependencies, pin assignments, etc.:
+There you can view the configuration for each component in the robot: their attributes, component dependencies, pin assignments, etc.

 ![Screenshot of the CONFIG tab in Builder mode (as opposed to Raw JSON).
 The board component panel and right motor panel are visible.](../img/try-viam/config-builder.png)